fabianoizzo/chaM3Leon/README.md

 ## How to Develop a Speed Application

-To develop a batch application using the Speed Layer, follow these steps:
+To develop a batch application using the Speed Layer:

 ### 1. Create a Class that Extends `com.smartshaped.chameleon.speed.SpeedLayer`
-- Ensure that the class constructor is **public**.
+- Make sure that the class constructor is **public**.

 ### 3. Create a Class that Extends `com.smartshaped.chameleon.speed.SpeedUpdater`
-- Ensure that the class constructor is **public**.
+- Make sure that the class constructor is **public**.
-- This class permits you to export some partial analysis/statisctics from your streaming data arrived during a window time.
+- This class allows you to export partial analyses/statistics from your window-time streaming data.
 - Declare this class in the YAML file (speed.updater.class).
 - Override the `updateSpeed` method to implement the specific logic (working on Spark Dataframe).
-- It will automatically save results on Cassandra DB.
+- Results will be automatically saved on Cassandra DB.

 ### 5. Create a Class that Extends `com.smartshaped.chameleon.common.utils.TableModel`
 - Define the table fields as class attributes.